AnuwatThisuka/AnuwatThisuka/README.md

 # 👋 Hello, I'm Anuwat Thisuka!

-With over 2 years of experience as a Front-End Developer, I have successfully led the development of diverse web applications, focusing on delivering high-quality user experiences within tight deadlines.
-I excel in designing and implementing responsive interfaces, applying modern front-end frameworks and tools, and ensuring seamless integration with back-end systems.
-My experience includes optimizing web performance, adhering to industry standards, mitigating potential usability issues, and maintaining strong communication with stakeholders throughout the development process.
+With over **2 years** of experience as a **Front-End Developer**, I specialize in crafting seamless, responsive user interfaces and optimizing web application performance.
+My focus is on delivering high-quality, user-friendly designs and ensuring smooth integration with back-end systems.
+I enjoy working in fast-paced environments, adhering to industry standards, and constantly improving usability across platforms.

 ---